 15. Mine Emergency Response System:

+Demarcating Emergency Escape Routes in belowground and training onevacuation.
 Flow Chart prepared for transmission of information regarding crisis /disaster.

-15 .2 Mine Rescue Services in CIL:
+15 .2: Mine Rescue Services in CIL:

-During 2019-20 different training programs were organized at subsidiaryheadquarters training centres vocational training centre and also at CIL's own in-housetraining facility Indian Institute of Coal Management Ranchi.
-These training programs wereorganized after accessing the training needs in the respective category of employeeswithin the Subsidiary.
+During 2021-22 various training programs were organized at subsidiaryheadquarters training centres vocational training centre and also at CIL's own in-housetraining facility Indian Institute of Coal Management Ranchi.
+This training programs wereorganized after accessing the training needs in the respective category of employeeswithin the Subsidiary.

-16.1 Training and Development of Human Resources:
+16.1 Training and Development of Human Resource:

 16.2 Engagement of Apprentices: